 Help keep One Green Planet free and independent!
 Together we can ensure our platform remains a hub for empowering ideas committed to fighting for a sustainable, healthy, and compassionate world.
 Please support us in keeping our mission strong.

 Most of us have grown up knowing about Climate change.
 It’s a looming topic that has been discussed and debated since it was first brought to the Senate by Scientist Dr. James Hansen in the 1980s, and while some people are content to ignore the reality of this oncoming phenomenon, we are reaching a point where we simply can’t anymore.

-Between drastic temperature fluxes, extreme drought, water scarcity, storms larger and more destructive than any others witnessed before, and even species extinction, climate change is wreaking havoc on the planet.
+Between drastic temperature fluxes, extreme drought, water scarcity, storms larger and more destructive than any others witnessed before, and even species extinction, Climate change is wreaking havoc on the planet.
 There is currently more carbon dioxide in the Earth’s atmosphere than there has been in the past 800,000 years, and the fact is these greenhouse gas emissions are coming from human industry and actions.
-While this might be saddening to know, it is also empowering because it means we all have the power to put and end to this.
-Unfortunately, since most of the population doesn’t have to face the reality of climate change on a daily basis, it is easy to block out and ignore.
+While this might be saddening to know, it is also empowering because it means we all have the power to put an end to this.
+Unfortunately, since most of the population doesn’t have to face the reality of Climate change daily, it is easy to block out and ignore.
 This is a serious problem considering we need global action fast if we hope to save the planet (but really ourselves).